 155-5A.
-Scattered or Premature Development.
-[Added 01-14-03 per Planning Board]
+Scattered or Premature Development [Added per Planning Board on 01-14-2003]

 The PLANNING BOARD may provide against such scattered or premature SUBDIVISION of land as would involve danger or injury to health, safety, or prosperity by reason of the lack of water supply, drainage, transportation, schools, fire protection, or other public services or necessitate the excessive expenditure of public funds for the supply of such services.